8.4 Embedded Features

 Under IFRS Accounting Standards, if a liability contains a component that

-qualifies as equity in IAS 32 (e.g., an equity conversion feature embedded in a
+(e.g., an equity conversion feature embedded in a

-debt security), that component is always required to be separately recognized in
+debt security), that component must always be

-equity by the issuer.
-Under U.S. GAAP, allocation of an amount to equity is
+Under U.S. GAAP, the separation of an equity